mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 {{"demo": "pages/components/data-grid/filtering/MultiFilteringGrid.js", "bg": "inline", "disableAd": true}}

-To change the default operator, you should set the 'linkOperator' property of the filterModel like below.
+To change the default operator, you should set the `linkOperator` property of the `filterModel` like below.

 ```ts
 const filterModel: GridFilterModel = {